Alina-Nikiforova/rick_and_morty_app/README.md

 ____________________________________________________________
-This API is about the characters of the Rick and Morty animated series, created using the public API https://rickandmortyapi.com/documentation/.
+This API is about the characters of the Rick and Morty animated series, created using the public API( you can see [here](https://rickandmortyapi.com/documentation/)).
 # 💻The project implemented:
 * get a list of all characters;
 * randomly get information about one character;